Published on in Health Tip of the Week

 Before you panic, keep in mind that lice and their eggs, called nits, are more of a nuisance than a health concern.

-“Even though the mere mention of the word ‘lice’ makes everyone itchy, the tiny bugs do not carry any disease,” says Naline Lai, MD, FAAP, a pediatrician at The Children’s Hospital of Philadelphia’s Primary Care location in Newtown, PA, and cofounder of the Two Peds in a Pod blog.
+“Even though the mere mention of the word ‘lice’ makes everyone itchy, the tiny bugs do not carry any disease,” says Naline Lai, MD, FAAP, a pediatrician at Children’s Hospital of Philadelphia’s Primary Care location in Doylestown, PA, and co-founder of the Two Peds in a Pod blog.

 And having head lice is not an indication of a lack of personal hygiene.
 The critters don’t discriminate so anyone, anywhere, can get them.

 Thankfully, lice crawl — not jump, hop or fly — which means they typically spread through close, prolonged and head-to-head contact, according to the American Academy of Pediatrics (AAP).
 Yes, there’s a chance that head lice will spread if kids share personal items like a hat or a comb, but it’s very small.

 So, what should (and shouldn’t!) you do to stop the spread of lice?